mwhawkins/django-simplemfa/README.md

 **In your `templates` directory:**

-Create a new directory called 'simplemfa' and in it place or create the following templates:
+Create a new directory called 'simplemfa' and in it place or create the following template:
+- `simplemfa/auth.html` (the MFA login screen template)

+The following templates are optional if you want to override the default content for each:
 - `simplemfa/mfa_email.html` (the MFA email message template)
 - `simplemfa/mfa_text.html` (the MFA text message template)
 - `simplemfa/mfa_voice.html` (plain text file with the message you want to send via phone call)
-- `simplemfa/auth.html` (the MFA login screen template)

-Examples are provided in the package's `templates` directory (`simplemfa/templates`).
+Examples and defaults are provided in the package's `templates` directory (`simplemfa/templates`).

 **In your `urls.py`:**